pantoniou/libfyaml/README.md

 It is designed to be very efficient, avoiding copies of data, and has no artificial limits like the 1024 character limit for implicit keys.

+libfyaml is using https://github.com/yaml/yaml-test-suite as a core part of it's testsuite.

 ## Features
-* Fully supports YAML version 1.3.
+* Fully supports YAML version 1.2.
+* Attempts to adhere to features coming with YAML version 1.3 so that it will be ready.
 * Zero content copy operation, which means that content is never copied to internal structures.
 On input types that support it (mmap files and constant strings) that means that memory usage is kept low, and arbitrary